Clean Lakes Grants

 - Application deadline – To be determined

-- Award announcements – Annually in May at Save Our Lakes Community Breakfast
+- Award announcements – Annually in May at Clean Lakes Community Breakfast

 Following an eligibility review by Clean Lakes Alliance staff, a panel of technical reviewers for each project category will review proposals, provide comments, and assign points using the project evaluation criteria outlined below.